-Most cyclists could be forgiven for putting their feet up in the depths of winter, staying out of the cold and enjoying the off-season, with social rides keeping the legs turning.
+Most cyclists could be forgiven for putting their feet up in the depths of winter, staying out of the cold and enjoying the off-season, with only social rides keeping the legs turning.
 Others, though, will be out in full winter kit, ticking off the miles in the name of ‘base training’.

-We spoke to two cycling coaches to discover whether base training for cyclists is a myth or must-do.
+We spoke to two cycling coaches to discover whether base training for cyclists is a myth or a must-do.

 What is base training?

 Base training involves long, steady rides intended to build your aerobic fitness.

 This form of training provides the foundation on which to build your form through the rest of the season.
 The clue is in the name – if you consider your fitness as a pyramid, base training provides a solid endurance base, while your top-end form, typically developed through short, sharp interval training sessions, is represented by the peak of the pyramid.

 “The goal is to develop your aerobic base fitness,” explains Matt Rowe of Rowe & King Cycle Coaching.
 “That gives you the fitness and ability to train harder and absorb a greater workload further down the line.”